braugilabert/Prediction-of-views_ML/README.md

-# Prediction-of-views_ML Project
+# Prediction of views Machine Learning Project

-Hello there, this is my very first project of Machine Learning.
+Hello there, this is my very first ML's project.

 My goal is to predict the views of my videos, in order to have a better knowledge about my video's potential and increase my community and popularity in YouTube.